pivotal/docs-tap/getting-started.md

     EOF
     ```

-2. (Optional) To persist and query the vulnerability results post-scan, ensure that [Supply Chain Security Tools - Store](scst-store/overview.md) is installed using the following command.
-Tanzu Application Platform profiles already install the package by default.
+2. To persist and query the vulnerability results post-scan, ensure that [Supply Chain Security Tools - Store](scst-store/overview.md) is installed using the following command (optional).
+The Tanzu Application Platform profiles install the package by default.

     ```
     tanzu package installed get metadata-store -n tap-install